-Two features of the graphs in figure 5 are worth noting: First, motor vehicle output drops abruptly in recessions, and many of these recessions followed large increases in gasoline prices.
-As shown in table 2, the motor vehicle sector alone accounts for between 14 and 22 percent of the variance of the quarterly changes in real GDP, depending on the time period.
-Even after the great moderation, these figures continue to exceed the moderate size of the motor vehicle sector.
+Two features in figure 5 are worth noting: first, motor vehicle output drops abruptly in recessions, and many of these recessions followed large increases in gasoline prices.
+As shown in table 2, the motor vehicle sector alone accounts for between 14% and 22% of the variance of the quarterly changes in real GDP, depending on the time period.
+Even after the Great Moderation, these figures continue to exceed the moderate size of the motor vehicle sector.